hans61/Gigatron-TTL/InCircuitEPROMemulator/FirstSteps.md

 ![programming with Flash Magic](picture/installing-the-firmware-on-the-lpc1114.jpg)

-I programmed the firmware without connecting the Gigatron to all three jumpers.
+I have programmed the firmware without the Gigatron.
+All three jumpers must be connected.

 ## Connection with a terminal program